 Console.Write("Inches = "); var inches = double.Parse(Console.ReadLine()); var centimeters = inches * 2.54; Console.Write("Centimeters = "); Console.WriteLine(centimeters);

-Let's start the program and make sure that when a value in inches is entered, we receive a correct output in centimeters:
+Let's start the program and make sure that when a value in inches is entered, we obtain a correct output in centimeters:

 Note that if you enter and invalid number, e.g. "asfd", the program will crash with an error message (exception).
-We shall learn how to handle exceptions later in the chapter "More Complex Loops".
+We will learn how to handle exceptions later in the chapter "More Complex Loops".